Externally calculated bend stiffness

 Identifying the external function record

-The 4 components discussed above apply to a single node.
+The four components discussed above apply to a single node.
 If you need to identify that node you should use the lpExtFnInfo->ObjectHandle and lpExtFnInfo->lpObjectExtra parameters.

 Note that although the OrcaFlex data item is named bend stiffness the external function's job is to calculate a bend moment.